 Securifi specializes in creating multifaceted routers designed to be easy to use and easy to set up.
 The company wants its products to be the hub of your smart home, and this is evident in the touchscreen of the Securifi Almond.
 The Almond is simultaneously a Wi-Fi range extender, network access point, wireless bridge and a regular router.
 It doesn’t provide a huge extended range, which is why it’s ideal for a medium-sized home with dead zones.
 When you combine the usability and versatility, it’s an excellent Wi-Fi booster for your home.

-What makes this booster unique is its 2.8-inch touchscreen.
+What makes this Wi-Fi booster relatively unique is the 2.8-inch touchscreen.
 This may seem like an odd addition to a Wi-Fi extender, but it enables you to make changes to the Almond's settings on the device itself.
 You won't need to use your computer to enter an IP address or anything.
-This is a boon for many people who are less technically savvy.
+This is a major advancement for many people who aren’t tech savvy.
+Let’s face it – wireless technology is complicated.
+It can be difficult to set up a wireless router, to understand things like IP addresses and wireless channels.
+By adding a simple touchscreen with an intuitive interface, you don’t have to lean on your IT relative to set it up for you.
 Getting your home network up and running shouldn't be limited to those who have knowledge of networking technologies.

 There are a few disappointing things about the Almond.
 First, the range isn't very impressive.
 During tests in the Purch Labs, the Almond had an effective range of about 100 feet.
 The signal reached farther, but the data transfer dropped off a cliff, making it basically ineffective.
 That said, a 100-foot range is ideal for a medium-sized home.
 Combined with your main router, you shouldn’t have much trouble blanketing dead zones with Wi-Fi.
 However, if you need a more powerful unit, check out the Netgear Nighthawk EX7000.